 Committing to a healthy lifestyle is committing to a future that you have the creativity to envision.
 It’s choosing a path where you know your hard work will pay off in the results you see.
 Every day is a chance to challenge yourself, to learn something new, and to push your body and your brain to its fullest capability.
 When we seriously take this challenge on, we are faced with the reality that our environment (clean air, food, and access to clean water) will either push us forward on our mission or hold us back from our full potential.
 Either way, it’s all related.
 Either way, we are all Olive.
 We’re on a mission to do the right thing, but we’re learning in the process, and in that, we are learning there is no separating our environment from our journey to optimum fitness.

-PATHWATER offers a hybrid model that is a reusable bottle filled with purified water, the first of its kind to hit the bottled water industry.
-We will be bringing our mission of sustainability as the official water sponsors for the Natural Products Expo West from March 5-9, 2019.
-Visit us at Booth N638 to learn more and get excited about a new wave of healthy and eco-friendly fitness choices.
+PATH offers a hybrid model that is a reusable bottle filled with purified water, the first of its kind to hit the bottled water industry.

 https://drinkpathwater.com/blogs/news/do-plastic-water-bottles-really-get-recycled https://www.bbc.com/news/world-asia-46518747 https://www.greenbiz.com/article/rise-plastic-insecurity-chinas-yangtze-river-economic-belt